federicomariamassari/udacity-dand-career-development/projects/c1/dand-c1-interview-practice.md

         string -- str.
 The input string.

     Returns:
         str.
-The first non-repeated character of a string unless the latter is fully numeric.
-In that case, return None.
+The first non-repeated character of a string, unless the latter is fully numeric or has no uniques.
+In those cases, return None.
     """
     if string.isdigit():
         return None